wbleonard/atlas_cluster_automation/images/zdraft.md

 # Architecture

 Three example scheduled triggers are provided in this solution.
 Each trigger has an associated trigger function.
 The bulk of the work is handled by the **modifyCluster** function, which as the name implies is a generic function for making modifications to a cluster.
-It's a wrapper around the Atlas [Update Configuration of One Cluster](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#operation/updateConfigurationOfOneCluster) Admin API.
+It's a wrapper around the Atlas [Modify One Cluster from One Project](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Clusters/operation/getCluster) Admin API.

 ![Architecture](https://raw.githubusercontent.com/wbleonard/atlas_cluster_automation/master/images/architecture.png )